-Beginning first-year students who have completed no credits toward their programs must restrict their registration to junior courses.
-Such students may take senior courses in first year only with the written consent of the Department concerned and the written approval of the Dean or designee.
+Beginning first-year students who have completed no credits toward their programs normally restrict their registration to junior courses.
+First year students contemplating taking senior level courses should be careful to ensure that they have completed any prerequisites.

 (3) Withdrawal from Courses